caketaster/Portfolio-Project-1---still-life/README.md

 ## Outline:

 'still life' is a photography site showcasing my own photography (which helpfully sidesteps copyright issues related to using other people's photography).
-There are 3 pages of content.
+There are 3 main pages of content, plus a Thank You page and a 404 page.
 Text is kept to a minimum for stylistic reasons so as to keep the focus on the images.

 A contact form is provided for users to ask questions or comment, with a view to providing prints of photographs, or organising commissions or collaborations.